 - Stock transfers to family members, insiders (such as key employees or co-owners), employee stock ownership plans or ESOPs, or third parties

 The exit planning process is difficult and takes time, focus, and resources.
-If you are a business owner who has spent years, if not decades, building your business, you owe it to yourself, your family and your employees to ensure you have arrangements in place to successfully transition the business.
+If you are a business owner who has spent years, if not decades, building your business, you owe it to yourself, your family, and your employees to ensure you have arrangements in place to transition the business successfully.

-Our team also includes a BEI Certified Exit Planner (CExP™).
+Our team also includes several BEI Certified Exit Planners (CExP™).